sabirbugti9/pick_color_from_camera/README.md

-# Pick Color Form Camera
+# Pick Color From Camera

 A flutter plugin to detect colors using camera and provides its code to you.